alessandrostone/Podage/README.md

 * build and use any Cocoapod without messing with your project or workspace
 * compatible with iOS 8.0+ and OSX (tvOS and watchOS coming soon)
-* builds frameworks for iOS device and iOS Simulator architectures as well as universal frameworks for both (including dSYMs) for maximum flexibility
+* builds frameworks for iOS devices and iOS Simulator architectures as well as universal frameworks for both (including dSYMs) for maximum flexibility
 * supports development pods and private specs repositories

 ## 2. Installation